 - Pre-heat oven to 350 degrees

-- Melt the butter and allow to cool.
+- Melt the butter or coconut oil and allow to cool.

-- In a large stand-up mixer add all the dry ingredients including all the nuts, seeds and combine well.
+- Using an electric mixer add all the dry ingredients including all the nuts, seeds and combine well.

 - Next add the eggs one at a time, the coconut or almond milk and the cooled melted butter.

-- Mix the batter well until fully incorporated.
+- Mix the batter well until fully incorporated but do not overmix.
 Note that this batter will be thick.

 - Place the batter into a well-greased large loaf pan.